telerik/blazor-docs/components/filemanager/context-menu.md

 Clicking the command will fire the [`OnEdit`]({%slug filemanager-events%}#onedit) event.
 An input with the file/folder name will be rendered, so the user can edit it.
 Pressing `Enter` or bluring the input will fire the [`OnUpdate`]({%slug filemanager-events%}#onupdate) event allowing you can handle the name update of the actual item in your data source.

 When an item is renamed, make sure to also update its `Path`.
 Renaming a directory that has children will require updating their `Path` as well.
+If the actual file system is modified, then this will be handled out of the box.

 ## Download